robert/robert.github.com/_posts/2018-07-09-how-tinder-keeps-your-exact-location-a-bit-private.md

 <img src="/images/tinder-grid-snap.jpg" />

 Second, it calculates distances using what appears to be an entirely custom formula.
 To calculate the distance between an attacker and a target, it overlays a map of rough, pre-determined distances, and centres it on the target's grid square.
 It looks up the attacker's position in the overlay, and returns the corresponding distance.
-For Euclidean distance calculations, this overlay would be a set of concentric circles.
+For normal, Euclidean distance calculations, this overlay would be a set of concentric circles.

 <img src="/images/tinder-circles.jpg" />